 The report also identifies ORT as the institution with the largest number of ICT technical programmes surveyed, with 17 programmes at this level.

-When considering all institutions surveyed in the field of technical education, the report ranks ORT second in terms of revenue share, in a list that includes both university and non-university organizations.
+When considering all technical education institutions surveyed, the report ranks ORT second in terms of revenue share, in a list that includes both university and non-university organizations.

-Across all levels (technical, undergraduate, and graduate), ICT education saw year-over-year increases: in 2024, there were 7,923 new admissions, 24,551 enrollments, and 1,779 graduates, with increases in all three categories compared to 2023, according to a report by the Cuti IT Observatory.
+Globally (at the technical, undergraduate, and graduate levels), ICT education saw year-over-year increases: in 2024, there were 7,923 new students, 24,551 enrollments, and 1,779 graduates, with increases compared to 2023 in all three categories, according to a report by the Cuti IT Observatory.

-Universidad ORT Uruguay standing Universidad ORT Uruguay ICT technical education—with the highest share of new students among universities and second place among all institutions surveyed at this level—is part of an educational segment that accounts for nearly half of all new students in this field nationwide, according to a survey by the Cuti IT Observatory.
+Universidad ORT Uruguay standing Universidad ORT Uruguay ICT technical education—with the highest share of new students among universities and second place among all institutions surveyed at this level—is part of an educational sector that accounts for nearly half of all new students in this field in the country, according to a survey by the Cuti IT Observatory.